Allomorph: Past tense allomorphs

-The [-t] allomorph does not appear after stem-final /t/ although the latter is voiceless, which is then explained by [-əd] appearing in that environment, together with the fact that the environments are ordered.
+The [-t] allomorph does not appear after stem-final /t/ although the latter is voiceless, which is then explained by [-əd] appearing in that environment, together with the fact that the environments are ordered (that is, listed in order of priority).
 Likewise, the [-d] allomorph does not appear after stem-final [d] because the earlier clause for the /-əd/ allomorph has priority.
 The /-d/ allomorph does not appear after stem-final voiceless phoneme because the preceding clause for the [-t] comes first.

 Irregular past tense forms, such as "broke" or "was/were," can be seen as still more specific cases since they are confined to certain lexical items, such as the verb "break," which take priority over the general cases listed above.

 Plural allomorphs

-The plural morpheme for regular nouns in English is typically realized by adding an s or es to the end of the noun.
-However, the plural morpheme actually has three different allomorphs: [s], [z], and [əz].
-The specific pronunciation that a plural morpheme takes on is determined by the following morphological rules:
+The plural morpheme for regular nouns in English is typically realized by adding an -s or -es to the end of the noun.
+However, the plural morpheme actually has three different allomorphs: [-s], [-z], and [-əz].
+The specific pronunciation that a plural morpheme takes on is determined by a set of morphological rules such as the following: